 18. Practice cognitive behavioral therapy

-For example.
-A thought like, “They’re all probably judging me right now” can be challenged with the thought, “I don’t know what these people are thinking, and more than likely, they’re probably focusing more on themselves than me”.
+That can be challenged with the thought, “I don’t know what these people are thinking, and more than likely, they’re probably focusing more on themselves than me.”

 These kind of tactics of challenging your thoughts will relax you to the point of having less of those negative thoughts.